3.5 Summary and Final Tasks

 There are several potential crops that can be utilized for combustion and gasification.
 These include energy crops, crop residues, forest residues, and process wastes.
 These can be utilized in both combustion processes and gasification processes.
 For gasification, we looked at several factors:

 - gasification process and chemistry

 - gasifier design and operation

 - syngas utilization to make a variety of products

 Biobased energy and chemical products discussed in the lesson include:

 Schobert, H.H., Energy and Society: An Introduction, 2002, Taylor & Francis: New York, Ch.
 4-6.

 Wang, L., Biological Engineering, North Carolina A&T University, BEEMS Module C1, Biomass Gasification, sponsored by USDA Higher Education Challenger Program, 2009-38411-19761, PI on project Li, Yebo.

-If there is anything in the lesson materials that you would like to comment on, or don't quite understand, please post your thoughts and/or questions to our Throughout the Course Questions & Comments discussion forum.
-Discussion forum will be checked regularly (Monday through Friday).
+If there is anything in the lesson materials that you would like to comment on, or don't quite understand, please post your thoughts and/or questions to our Throughout the Course Questions Comments discussion forum and/or set up an appointment for office hour.
+The discussion forum is checked regularly (Monday through Friday).
 While you are there, feel free to post responses to your classmates if you are able to help.